Bayonne Bridge: 21st century

+Late 2000s and early 2010s: Plans for roadbed raising

-In the 2000s, the Port Authority started planning on a project to allow larger container ships to use the Kill Van Kull.
-The expansion of the Panama Canal allowed large ships coming from Asia to reach the East Coast, but the bridge was too low for these larger ships to pass under it on the way to and from Newark Bay.
+In the late 2000s, the Port Authority began to plan a project to allow larger container ships to use the Kill Van Kull.
+The expansion of the Panama Canal was announced to allow new contemporary ships coming from Asia to reach the East Coast, but the bridge was too low for these larger ships to pass under it on the way to and from Newark Bay.
 Its clearance of between 151 to 156 ft above the Kill Van Kull depending on the tide already meant that some contemporary ships, which could reach 175 ft above the waterline, had to fold down antenna masts, take on ballast, or wait for low tide to pass through.
 New, larger New Panamax ships made things worse.
 If the problem were not fixed, the Port of New York and New Jersey could have lost significant shipping business to other ports such as Charleston, South Carolina.
 In August 2009, the Port Authority started a planning analysis to determine how to fix the air draft problem.
 Final construction in the raise the road project was completed in May 2019 with the opening of the new higher pedestrian and bicycle path.
+Additionally, the New Jersey abutment was structurally deficient, and the bridge was functionally obsolete.